darkarnium/darkarnium.github.io/_posts/2018-12-29-Messing-with-SWD-Part-I.md

 will be covered later, but this is why we're only interpreting THREE bits when there are four in the diagram! :)

-In line with the above diagram, assuming that this was an SWD `ACK` packet being written onto `SWDIO` by the target, a value of `0b001` would be read by the host.
+In line with the above diagram, and assuming that this was an SWD `ACK` packet written onto `SWDIO` by the target, a value of `0b001` would be read by the host.
 If taken at face value, and as appears it appeared on the wire, this response would indicate an SWD ACK `OK` (`0b001`) was being sent in response to our most recent request.
 However...